 - To see their students go on to university and find prosperous, meaningful work;

 - To create economic growth and health awareness in Kisamis through generations of confident, educated young adults who are motivated to give back to their homeland.

 Namelok Junior Academy exists because families in the village of Kisamis believe children are the future.
 They know that educating their youth with nothing is better than giving into illiteracy, boredom, and hopelessness.
 In less than two years, nearly a hundred students are learning to read and write, opening their eyes to the world and all its possibilities.

-On November 6, 2012, Lift the Lid wired $932.38 (77087.78 KES) to Namelok Junior Academy in Kisamis, Kenya!
-The money went toward building and furnishing a Grade Four classroom so that the first students to enter the school in 2010 could continue their education.
+November 6, 2012, Lift the Lid wired $932.38 to Namelok Junior Academy in Kisamis, Kenya!
+The money went toward building and furnishing a fourth classroom.
 Thank you to everyone who donated!

 October 2012, Lift the Lid is running a special fundraiser to complete the building of another classroom in order that the pioneers of Namelok Junior Academy can continue their education.
 This additional classroom will be Grade Four.
 The 13 boys and 17 girls range in age from 7-9 years old, and if they stop studying now, secondary school won’t be an option for them.